This article is a stub. Please feel free to expand it and make it more encyclopaedic.

 See also the main Wikipedia article on Islam.

 There is great variety in the beliefs of Muslims, with many different sects (the best known of which are probably Shia and Sunni).
 There is a great deal of overlap between religious and cultural beliefs: some claim, for example, that not only male circumcision, but also female circumcision, often referred to as female genital mutilation, are mandated by Islam; while others claim that the latter, at least, is a cultural accretion.
-Similarly, some believe that the texts in the Koran about "modesty" should be interpreted to mean that women should cover their hair, or even their entire bodies while in the presence of adult males who are not family members; while others claim that these beliefs are also cultural accretions.
+Shariah is the ideal realization of divine justice — a higher law reflecting God’s will but as interpreted by some can have cultural accretion.
+Some believe that the texts in the Koran about "modesty" should be interpreted to mean that women should cover their hair, or even their entire bodies while in the presence of adult males who are not family members; while others claim that these beliefs are also cultural accretions.
 Some of the beliefs are based on exhortations in the holy book of Islam, the Koran, to be as much like prophet Mohammed (PBUH) as possible: and this goes some way to explaining why some extreme sects believe that it is a sin, for example, for men to shave.
 It may also explain why classical Arabic is used by many Muslims.

 (The "PBUH" above is an abbreviation for "peace be upon him" - a phrase which is usually added by devout muslims after mentioning the name of a prophet name in speech or writing.)